pbmills/Catch-front-end-test/README.md

 ```

 ## Description
-This project is made for the interview puropose for a company.
+This project is made for the interview purpose for a company.